daxa-ai/pebblo/README.md

 **Pebblo** enables developers to safely load data and promote their Gen AI app to deployment without worrying about the organization’s compliance and security requirements.
 The project identifies semantic topics and entities found in the loaded data and summarizes them on the UI or a PDF report.

-Pebblo has two components.
+Pebblo has these components.

 1. Pebblo Server - a REST api application with topic-classifier, entity-classifier and reporting features
-1. Pebblo Safe DataLoader - a thin wrapper to Gen-AI framework's data loaders
+1. Pebblo SafeLoader - a thin wrapper to Gen-AI framework's data loaders
+1. Pebblo SafeRetriever - a retrieval QA chain that enforces identity and semantic rules on Vector database retrieval before LLM inference

 ## Pebblo Server